 Speaking of children.
-In Portugal babies are very welcome in public establishments.
+In Portugal, babies are very welcome in public establishments.
 You can freely come to a cafe with a stroller, no one will mind.
-There are well-equipped places for walks with children, different areas for kindergarteners and teenagers.
-Children’s leisure here is no less diverse than the adult’s.
+There are well-equipped places for walks with children and different areas for kindergarteners and teenagers.
+Children’s leisure here is no less diverse than that of adults.

 What to see and do in Portugal

-There are also routes that are famous among yachtsmen.
-We don’t have our own yacht yet, but who knows, maybe we will join this sport.
+Some routes are famous among yachtsmen.
+We don’t have our yacht yet, but who knows, maybe we will join this sport.
 In the meantime, just admire the sails from the shore, especially beautiful here at sunset.
 You can play golf, fly in a balloon, go horseback riding.
-My 6-year-old daughter Katya adores horses, so when she gets older, we will definitely try horseback riding.
+My 6-year-old daughter Katya adores horses, so when she gets older, we will try horseback riding.
 But, of course, not only sports!

 The old streets of Lisbon, Porto, Coimbra, and other Portuguese cities are architectural museums in themselves, but there are also unique places that are loved by tourists.
 Among them are castles, gardens, parks, museums, and viewpoints overlooking the ocean.
 If some sights we see a couple of times in our lives, I would love to settle down by Lake Sete Sides.
 There’s the cutest little village here where you can try real goat cheese.